The Trillium on the Web

 The Pulitzer-winning poet, W. S. Merwin moved to Hawaii and eventually turned nineteen acres of land, hoping to return it to a native rainforest.
 Over three decades he planted hundreds of palms, at the rate of one a day.
 The rarest he acquired was Tahina spectabilis, native to Madagascar, a gift from a palm specialist at Royal Botanic Gardens, Kew.
 Merwin is quoted as saying, “On the last day of the world, I would want to plant a tree.”

-For the rock garden enthusiast Stewart writes of Far Reaches Botanical Conservancy in Washington, where Sue Milliken and Kelly Dobson operate a for-profit nursery and a non-profit conservancy, whose “broader purpose of the conservancy is to safeguard species under threat from human activity and climate change.”
+For the rock garden enthusiast Stewart writes of Far Reaches Botanical Conservancy in Washington, where Sue Milliken and Kelly Dodson operate a for-profit nursery and a non-profit conservancy, whose “broader purpose of the conservancy is to safeguard species under threat from human activity and climate change.”

 I have one quibble about “The Tree Collectors” and that is the lack of an index.
 Coming from a household with a librarian, it’s not easy to find Dennis Wilson (the wood collector), or Tom Cox’s “Noah’s Ark of Plants” in Canton, Georgia; or even the arborist (Dave Muffly) at Steven Jobs’s Apple Computer campus in California, although admittedly the three are randomly listed in the contents.
 But without an index you wouldn’t know about the neem tree (Azidirachta indica) or the Baishanzu fir (Abies beshanzuensis).